 All scripts run in one thread (Main thread

 ) in the PROMOTIC application by default.
 It means, for example, that if one script runs, then other scripts must wait for ending the running script.
-Therefore it isn't possible, for example, to create infinite loop (e.g. by means of the VBScript commands Do...Loop
+Therefore it isn't possible, for example, to create infinite loop (e.g. by means of the VBScript statements Do...Loop

 , etc.) for testing a variable and to end the loop after the variable gets the required value.
 This approach with infinite testing is not allowed in the PROMOTIC system!

-It also means that, for example, after you start the synchronous method Pm.FileCopy in the script for copying a large file on the network disk, then this command doesn't end (and thus the active script doesn't) until the file has been actually copied!
+It also means that, for example, after you start the synchronous method Pm.FileCopy in the script for copying a large file on the network disk, then this method doesn't end (and thus the active script doesn't) until the file has been actually copied!
 Other scripts don't run for all the time!

 To solve such problem therefore it is allowed to start scripts in another thread.
 It can be performed only with the help of the PmSequencer

 configuration page, then the onStep

 event of this object will be started with normal, lower or higher priority in the thread.
 Default values can be moved to this thread by means of the parameters Val1

 method.
 Then the script can work in the user thread with these values (any time and with scripts running in the Main thread